syncfusion-content/xamarin-docs/Xamarin/SfTreeView/Selection.md

 The TreeView allows changing the selection background color for the selected items by using the [SelectionForegroundColor](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~SelectionForegroundColor.html) property.
 You can also change the selection background color at runtime.

-N> `SelectionForegroundColor` is only applicable for unbound mode.
+N> `SelectionForegroundColor` is applicable only for unbound mode.

 ## Events

 ### SelectionChanging Event

 The [SelectionChanging](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~SelectionChanging_EV.html) event is raised while selecting an item at the execution time.
-[ItemSelectionChangingEventArgs](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.ItemSelectionChangingEventArgs.html) has the following members which provides the information for `SelectionChanging` event:
+The [ItemSelectionChangingEventArgs](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.ItemSelectionChangingEventArgs.html) has the following members which provides the information for `SelectionChanging` event:

-[AddedItems](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.ItemSelectionChangingEventArgs~AddedItems.html): Gets collection of the underlying data objects where the selection is going to process.
+* [AddedItems](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.ItemSelectionChangingEventArgs~AddedItems.html): Gets collection of the underlying data objects where the selection is going to process.
-[RemovedItems](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.ItemSelectionChangingEventArgs~RemovedItems.html): Gets collection of the underlying data objects where the selection is going to remove.
+* [RemovedItems](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.ItemSelectionChangingEventArgs~RemovedItems.html): Gets collection of the underlying data objects where the selection is going to remove.

 You can cancel the selection process within this event by setting the `ItemSelectionChangingEventArgs.Cancel` property to true.

 {% tabs %}